anyscale/templates/templates/text-gen-service/README.md

 ## Running locally on Anyscale service

-After launching this template, within workspace terminal you can run following command to start the service.
+After launching this template, within the Workspace terminal you can run following command to start the service.

 `serve run server:deployment`